 Footnotes should be embedded and numbered consecutively.

-On first references, use the full name followed by the abbreviation in parentheses.
-Subsequent references should use abbreviation only; for example: Social Science Research Council (SSRC) [first reference], SSRC [subsequently].
+For organizations or government agencies in the text, on first reference, use the full name followed by the acronym in parentheses.
+Subsequent references should use the acronym only.
+For example, Social Science Research Council (SSRC) [first reference], SSRC [subsequently].

 Quotations must correspond exactly with the original in wording, spelling, and punctuation.

-• For footnotes pertaining to specific table entries, footnote keys should be lowercase letters (a, b, c, etc.); these footnotes should follow the more general table Note(s) or Source(s).
-Please do not use stars to denote significance of estimation results.
-Just report the standard errors in parenthesis.
+-- For footnotes pertaining to specific table entries, footnote keys should be lowercase letters (a, b, c, etc.).
+Do not use asterisks to denote significance of estimation results.
+Report the standard errors in parentheses.

-• Source lines should follow the footnotes.
-If the citation is a complete sentence, place a period at the end of the source line (see examples of format below).
+-- Place source lines after the footnotes.
+If the citation is a complete sentence, place a period at the end of the source line.

-• Full citations of the sources are to be included in the references.
+-- Include full citations of sources in the references.

 NOTE: The journal cannot reprint imagery owned by a third party without the formal written consent of the copyright holder.
 This can include, but is not limited to, reproductions of advertisements, maps, diagrams, corporate logos, and screen shots of web pages.

-• Data References: References to datasets should be included in your reference list.
-You can find examples of how to cite datasets here: View Sample References.
+References to datasets should be included in your reference list.

-Online Appendices should be sent as a separate PDF file.
-Online Appendices will be posted without being typeset or copyedited by the journal.
-Please be sure to center the following information at the top of the first page of your online appendix as its heading: paper title, all names of the authors, and the words "Online Appendix."
+Online appendices must be sent as a separate PDF file.
+Online Appendices will be posted without being typeset or copyedited.
+Create a heading by centering the following information at the top of the first page: paper title, all names of the authors, and the words "Online Appendix."